annasimps979-jpg/www.lastodyssey.net/Enemies/Example-Enemies/Tier-1-Enemies.md

 ## Police
 The police are deployed against protestors, activists, criminals, and anyone else that the government perceives as threatening the established order.

 In [combat](../../Combat-Rules/), police will swap between rounds where they use their [debuffs](../../Combat-Rules/Buffs-and-Debuffs#term-debuff) and rounds where they exert maximum force.
-During the first round of [battle](../../Extras/Key-Terms#term-battle), they will not attack but instead sit there and either inflict status effects, use [buffs](../../Combat-Rules/Buffs-and-Debuffs#term-buff) and debuffs, and generally look menacing.
+During the first round of [battle](../../Extras/Key-Terms#term-battle), they will not attack but instead sit there and either inflict [statuses](../../Combat-Rules/Statuses), use [buffs](../../Combat-Rules/Buffs-and-Debuffs#term-buff) and debuffs, and generally look menacing.

 ### Cop (Normal 1, Human, [Colorless](../../Combat-Rules/Elemental-Types#term-colorless))